Social Media

 Image via Instagram

 Photographers, one of the many types of influencers, are some of the greatest content creators on social media.
-They share high-quality images and videos and are therefore coveted by B2C brands to share their product images.
+They share high-quality images and different types of video content and are therefore coveted by B2C brands to share their product images.

 These types of influencers possess the skills necessary to partner with brands from a wide range of industries.
 They can practically promote any brand that sells physical products by taking attention-grabbing product pictures.